 It’s interesting that absenteeism in the workplace due to sickness has actually been on a downward trend for over two decades.
 That being said, senior personnel should know how to deal with absenteeism at work.
 Data from the Office for National Statistics (ONS) shows that;

 - In 1995, 7.2 days were lost through sickness absence per worker in the UK

 - 2005 – this number fell to 5.7 days

 - In 2018 the figure was down to 4.4 days per worker

 - 2020 witnessed the lowest recorded level of 3.6 days

 Does the data signify a healthier workforce or is it an indication that the pressure to attend work (pre-COVID) was greater?
-Who knows…While 3.6 may not seem a large number, it equates to over 118 million working days.
+Who knows…While 3.6 may not seem like a large number, it equates to over 118 million working days lost due to sickness.